Set partitions, tableaux, and subspace profiles under regular diagonal matrices: -analogs

 Hence $c_q(T)$ is zero at $q=-1$ except when all the integers $c_{ij}(T)$ appearing in (\ref{eq:rq}) are odd, in which case it is equal to $1$.
 It follows from the definition of $b_\lambda(q)$ (\ref{eq:bla}) that $b_\lambda(-1)$ is the number of tableaux $T$ with shape $\lambda$ and $c(T)$ odd.

-To prove that $b_\lambda(-1)>0$, it suffices to show that for any non-empty integer partition $\lambda$ of $n$, there is at least one tableau $T$ of shape $\lambda$ such that $c(T)$ is odd.
-In fact, there is always a tableau $T$ of shape $\lambda$ with $c(T)=1$; just enter the integers from $1$ to $n$ in increasing order along the rows, starting with the top row and going down (see Example~\ref{example:one-tab} below). \end{proof} \begin{example} \ytableausetup{smalltableaux} For $\lambda = (3,2,2)$, the tableau $T=\ytableaushort{123,45,67}$ has $c(T)=1$. \end{example} For a large class of partitions $\lambda$, $b_\lambda(-1)$ has an interpretation in terms of shifted tableaux.
+To prove that $b_\lambda(-1)>0$, it suffices to show that for each non-empty integer partition $\lambda$ of $n$, there is at least one tableau $T$ of shape $\lambda$ such that $c(T)$ is odd.
+In fact, there is always a tableau $T$ of shape $\lambda$ with $c(T)=1$; just enter the integers from $1$ to $n$ in increasing order along the rows, starting with the top row and going down (see Example~\ref{example:one-tab} below). \end{proof} In the spirit of Stemberidge's $q=-1$ phenomenon~\cite{ste}, it would be interesting to find a natural involution on the collection of set partitions that changes the parity of the number of interlacings, and leaves fixed only noninterlacing set partitions corresponding to tableaux $T$ for which $c(T)$ is odd. \begin{example} For $\lambda = (3,2,2)$, the tableau $T=\ytableaushort{123,45,67}$ has $c(T)=1$. \end{example} For a large class of partitions $\lambda$, $b_\lambda(-1)$ has an interpretation in terms of shifted tableaux.
 Let $\lambda=(\lambda_1,\dotsc,\lambda_m)$ be an integer partition.
 A shifted tableau of shape $\lambda$ is an array

 \begin{definition} A multilinear shifted tableau is a shifted tableau $T$ where each integer occurs at most once, the rows of $T$ increase from left to right, the columns of $T$ increase from top to bottom, and the diagonals of $T$ increase from top-left to bottom-right.
 The set $S$ of entries of $T$ is called its support.
 A shifted tableau with support $[n]$ is called a standard shifted tableau.
-We denote the set of multilinear shifted tableaux with support $S$ and shape $\lambda$ by $\stab_S(\lambda)$. \end{definition} \begin{example} The following is a standard shifted tableau of shape $(3,3,2,1)$. \ytableausetup{nosmalltableaux}
+We denote the set of multilinear shifted tableaux with support $S$ and shape $\lambda$ by $\stab_S(\lambda)$. \end{definition} \begin{example} The following is a standard shifted tableau of shape $(3,3,2,1)$.

 \end{example}